nicfv/Me/docs/posts/007-france.md

 With a car full of Christmas goods, and a phone/camera full of pictures, that was a wrap.
 Later that evening my dad's cousin Veronique with her 2 grandkids stopped by at Jacqueline's for a visit.
 For dinner, my mom (who was also sick) and I head back to our "quarantine zone" (a.k.a. the AirBnB) to eat dinner.
 It will probably be a while before testing negative...

+## Friday, December 22

+All of us went to Biot today, a fortified old village in the hills.
+There is a really neat glass workshop where they handmake and sell unique glassware - where the glass is filled with tiny bubbles!
+We watched the craftsmen make some vases, explored the glass art museum, and I got myself some cups to bring home.
+After the workshop, we went to the downtown Biot area, where there was a holiday boutique happening.
+We got some souvenirs and gifts there, and then looked in a beautiful old church there.

+After returning to Jacqueline's from Biot, we made those raviolis for lunch from yesterday's market.
+They were interesting; one side of the ravioli was yellow and the other side was green, and filled with cheese and spinach.
+They were tasty, but a bit dry with only butter and no sauce.

+After lunch, without Jaqueline, we went to Mouans-Sartoux for their sale of santons, which are nativity figurines.
+Most of them are already painted, but some of them can be bought specifically to be painted.
+We bought several different santons to add to our growing collection, and afterwards we went to a bakery where my dad got roasted chestnuts.
+I thought they were nasty...

+On the way home we stopped at Lidl, a grocery store and bought way too much stuff.
+Luckily, we were parked close so it wasn't too much trouble to bring everything out to the car.
+For dinner I had leftover raviolis and added tomato sauce, and they were much better that way.
+That's all for today, now I desparately need to catch up on my sleep.

 ### To be continued...